 Mezzo soprano Suzanne DuPlantis is a widely appreciated artist who is featured regularly as soloist throughout the region.
-With a passionate commitment to song and a belief in its power to reach all listeners, Suzanne co-founded Lyric Fest to be a novel and dynamic song festival in Philadelphia that presents theme-oriented programs and commissions new music.
-Noted for artistic excellence, scholarship and fun, Lyric Fest has received critical acclaim, enjoys broad audience appeal and has won the respect of composers.
+With a passionate commitment to song and a belief in its power to reach all listeners, Suzanne co-founded Lyric Fest.
+This novel and dynamic song festival in Philadelphia presents theme-oriented programs with various artists and spoken commentary.
+The mission of the organization has expanded to include commissions of new music.
+Noted for artistic excellence, scholarship and fun, Lyric Fest has received critical acclaim and enjoys broad audience appeal.

 In oratorio, chamber music and song, Suzanne has appeared on numerous occasions with many of Philadelphia’s premiere arts organizations including The Chamber Orchestra of Philadelphia, The Philadelphia Chamber Music Society, The Philadelphia Orchestra, Choral Arts Society, Singing City, The Wister Quartet, Mendelssohn Club, Music at Gretna and The Philadelphia Chamber Ensemble.
-In addition to upcoming Lyric Fest performances, Suzanne will sing the Beethoven Mass in C with the French Quarter Festival in New Orleans, in recital with Paulo Faustini and Allen Krantz, in Philadelphia and Pittsburgh, Wernick Kaddish Requiem with Orchestra 2001, a premiere of Hobb’s Jubilate and Te Deum with The Choristers of Upper Dublin, in Cabaret at the Michener Art Museum and will perform in recital in Spoleto, Italy at Casa Menotti and again in Pittsburg in the fall for at Shadyside Presbyterian Church for Music in a Great Space.
+Recent and upcoming performances include Lyric Fest concerts in Princeton, Pittsburgh and Philadelphia, a premiere of a new song cycle of Kile Smith for Lyric Fest in March, the Philadelphia premiere of Paulus’s To be Certain of the Dawn with Singing City, Elijah with The Choristers of Upper Dublin, and recital performances at Casa Menotti in Spoleto, Italy.